 For every business, handling customers’ expectations and problems is essential.
 With the rapid expansion into digital platforms and applications, many business processes have been streamlined using artificial intelligence, including customer service.

 Technological innovation will only continue to improve and, sometimes, disrupt what you’ve come to expect from any environment – whether in the business world or other spheres.
-Take a few moments to consider what one of most advanced forms of technological innovation – artificial intelligence – will have on business.
+Take a few moments to consider what one of the most advanced forms of technological innovation – artificial intelligence – will have on business.
 In particular, we should contemplate what it’ll mean in establishing relationships with customers and providing good customer service.

 By now everyone is aware of Uber disrupting what we expect from taxi services.
 The rather simple app for smartphones allows users to summon an available taxi wherever the customer needs it.
 This overturns what people expect from taxi services, providing people with a streamlined customer experience that previously did not exist at all.

 This is what technology does.
 It overturns our expectations and changes how we see the world.
 Out of this, people hope this leads to good customer service in spheres they had never considered before.
 And there’s no reason to think it stops at taxis.
 This really highlights the broader framework of on-demand services, available 24/7, which require no human input from the business’ side.

 As Nuance Communications points out, the next step involves artificial intelligence disrupting what we’ve come to expect for customer service:

 “Consumers are hungry for automated systems that are available 24/7.
 Intriguingly, with virtual assistants, businesses now have the technology to provide exactly that.”